AndionArteaga/Iberian-Neanderthal-fossils-map/README.md

 ## Overview

-This repository contains the R script and associated data used to generate a distribution map of Neanderthal fossil sites across the Iberian Peninsula.
+This repository contains the **R script** and associated **datasets** used to generate a distribution map of Neanderthal fossil sites across the Iberian Peninsula.

 ![Mapa Iberica](https://github.com/Andion.../Iber funer.../images/mapa.png)

-Here's a markdown directory tree for your GitHub project "Data":
+Directory structure:

 ```markdown
 ├── Data/